Who are we?

 - Participation as a training player

-- Evaluations will be held in early May for the Fall season.
+- Evaluations will be held in early May or June for the Fall season.
 It is mandatory that players interested in playing for Freeport United attend this session, even if they have played for the club in a previous season.

 - Players will be evaluated by a two-three person committee assigned by the FUSC board.
 Coaches or potential coaches will not be on the evaluation committee for that age group.